 - We make a stress management plan.
-Whether it is deep breathing, relaxation sounds, meditation etc.
+Whether it is deep breathing, relaxation sounds, meditation, etc.

 - If they are on long term NSAIDs or pain medicines.
 Will try to stop them or wean them off and sometimes if needed address their pain through supplements.

 - Along with addressing the things which are damaging the gut, I also start the healing process.
 The supplement that has worked for my patients is L glutamine.
-The dosage that I generally use is upwards Of 3-5 gram a day.
+The dosage that I generally use is upwards Of 3-5 grams a day.
 Make sure you are getting it from a reputable company as you don’t want any fillers in this supplement.

 - A good quality probiotics to support the gut.
 And I also recommend turmeric supplement or just adding turmeric in their diet.

 Most people will heal their gut in 6-8 weeks on this protocol.
-If you are not seeing a difference within this time frame then there may be something else which is preventing the gut from being healed.
+If you are not seeing a difference within this time frame then there may be something else that is preventing the gut from being healed.
 I will recommend working with a trained Functional Medicine professional, to get to the root cause of Leaky Gut.

-Is Leaky Gut real?
+Is Leaky Gut Real?
 Hope after reading this post you will be convinced that research does support leaky gut or increased intestinal permeability as a real diagnosis.
 We also discuss here the tests for leaky gut and what are the treatment options for leaky gut.